 Of course, due to the intense levels of competition amongst trainee train driver applicants, another option is to choose a different role with the Train Operating Company first, before eventually applying for your preferred role.
 This option also has the benefit that the TOC will get to see what you are like as an employee and how effective you are at helping them deliver a high level of customer service.

-In this article we will specifically take a look at Train Station CSA is and what the role involves.
+In this article we will specifically take a look at Train Station Customer Service Assistant is and what the role involves.

-As we are all aware, train stations are very busy places and the role of a Customer Service Assistant can be extremely demanding.
+As we are all aware, train stations are very busy places and the role of a Train Station Customer Service Assistant can be extremely demanding.
 The key areas of the role include:

 As you can imagine, you will need to have lots of skills and qualities to deal with customers, especially when customers become frustrated and agitated due to train delays and issues with disruption due to inclement weather.